How to Handle Hearing Aid Repairs

 - Remove and reinsert your hearing aids

-If these actions do not fix the problem, your audiologist may be able to help.
+If these actions do not fix the problem, your hearing health professional may be able to help.
 Sometimes repairs can be made in-office, sometimes the hearing aids are sent to the manufacturer for repair.

 Repair or replace?